jonathan-portillo/jonathan-portillo/README.md

 - :blue_book: In Progress: Node.js / Express
 - :date: Upcoming: Computer Science
 - :construction: Currently Working On: My Porfolio
 - :e-mail: Feel free to email me at jonathan.portillo93@live.com.
-You can also find me at my [LinkedIn](https://www.linkedin.com/in/jonathanportillo93/)
+You can also find me on my [LinkedIn](https://www.linkedin.com/in/jonathanportillo93/) account.